 What is human trafficking?
-It strips away a human beings’ ability to make choices in their own lives.
+It strips away a human being's ability to make choices in their own lives.
 It is a form of modern slavery that benefits those in power and yields billions of dollars for them.
 Human trafficking is a criminal industry that denies freedom to 20.9 million people around the world (Polaris, 2018).
-Human trafficking is often thought of sex trafficking or labor trafficking.
+Human trafficking is often thought of as sex trafficking or labor trafficking.
 What is the difference?

-Sex Trafficking occurs in the world, United States, New Jersey, and Hunterdon County.
+Sex trafficking occurs in the world, United States, New Jersey, and Hunterdon County.
 Sex traffickers use various techniques to exert their power/control to compel adults and children to engage in commercial sex acts against their will.
 Under U.S. federal law, any minor under the age of 18 years induced into commercial sex is a victim of sex trafficking—regardless of whether or not the trafficker used force, fraud, or coercion (Polaris, 2018).
 Vulnerable populations are frequently targeted by traffickers, including runaway and homeless youth, as well as victims of domestic violence, sexual assault, war, or social discrimination (Polaris, 2018).
 In 2016, an estimated 1 out of 6 endangered runaways reported to the National Center for Missing and Exploited Children were likely child sex trafficking victims, and of those, 86% were in the care of social services or foster care when they ran.
-What attributes to the prevalence of sex trafficking is access to venues such as: fake massage businesses, online ads or escort services, in residential brothels, on the street or at truck stops, or at hotels and motels
+What contributes to the prevalence of sex trafficking is access to venues such as fake massage businesses, online ads or escort services, residential brothels, on the street or at truck stops, or at hotels and motels

-To learn more about how to recognize the signs of Human Trafficking, visit Polaris Project.
+To learn more about how to recognize the signs of Human trafficking, visit Polaris Project.

 If you wish to report a potential human trafficking situation, please contact the National Human Trafficking Resource Center at:

 Hours: 24 hours, 7 days a week

 Languages: English, Spanish and 200 more languages